-Poona Hospital & Research Center has state-of-the-art chest labs with the most up-to-date technologies for assessing and diagnosing lung diseases, lung capacity, and cardiovascular pulmonary fitness.
+Poona Hospital & Research Centre has state-of-the-art chest labs with the most up-to-date technologies for assessing and diagnosing lung diseases, lung capacity, and cardiovascular pulmonary fitness.
 This test is usually useful for athletes.
 The lab is fully equipped with the latest high-end machines like:

-• Spirometry - Spirometry is helpful in assessing breathing patterns that identify conditions such as asthma, pulmonary fibrosis, cystic fibrosis, and COPD.
+• Spirometry: Spirometry is helpful in assessing breathing patterns that identify conditions such as asthma, pulmonary fibrosis, cystic fibrosis, and COPD.

 • Impulse Oscillometer: To assess lung function in children and elderly patients who find it difficult to go through spirometry.